sagemath/trac_to_gh/Issue 2132.md

 # Issue 2132: If plot.show() is called with a very large figsize, a segfault occurs.
 (And what are the units on figsize, anyway?)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2132

 Original creator: bober